 This is where parental intuition comes in.
 Parents generally understand if an action is positively or negatively impacting their child’s behavior.
 It’s why parental controls on devices are so important for parents.

 Here are five tips for setting screen time limits on your child’s devices.

 Tip #1: Set Realistic and Clear Limits on Screen Time

-Many parents report that their children are obsessed with digital devices.
-Younger and younger children are gaining access to these devices, and in order to ensure this sleep and behavior aren’t negatively impacted, putting clearly-defined limits on screen time is recommended.
+Many parents report their children are obsessed with digital devices.
+Younger and younger children are gaining access to devices.
+In order to ensure their sleep and behavior aren’t negatively impacted, putting clearly-defined limits on screen time is recommended.

 Parents can easily set specific screen time hours on a child’s device, and let them understand the reasons why.

 Tip #2: Limit Screen Time to an Hour a Day for Children Under 5